Systemic Lupus Erythematosus Evaluation Program

 Rate of SLE varies between countries from 20 to 70 per 100,000.
 Women of childbearing age are affected about nine times more often than men.

 Statistical research has shown this condition being most commonly between the ages of 15 and 45, and people of African, and Chinese descent have higher risk exposure than white people.
+Diagnosed early, it would be possible to undertake the necessary steps to prevent major health complications.

 The Systemic Lupus Erythematosus program includes the following: